SamCFarrell/Automate-Your-Day-Job-with-Python/README.md

   * Loop over the rest of the rows and append every row to the `menu` list object (the outcome will be a list of lists).

-* Set up the same process to read in `sales_data.csv`.
+* Set up the same process to read in [sales_data.csv](Resources/sales_data.csv).
 However, instead append every row of the sales data to a new `sales` list object.

 ### Manipulate the Data